ShoneFrost23/FitnessApp/README.md

 # MyFitnessApp

 ## Author Steps

+## Get the dependencies for working on angular
 Inside the project directory on cmd
 To work on development webserver localhost:4200 npm i npm start

+## Get the electron dependencies
 To view it in electron app refer https://fireship.io/lessons/desktop-apps-with-electron-and-angular/ npm install electron --save-dev npm install electron-packager -g npm install electron-packager --save-dev

-to view app
+## To View the electron App
 npm run electron-build

+## Packaging as executable
-!!Run cmd as administrator for packaging  If developing on windows To package it for mac windows use --overwrite flag if it asks electron-packager . --platform=win32 electron-packager . --platform=darwin
+!!Run cmd as administrator for packaging  If developing on windows some symlinks error for packaging on electron To package it for mac windows use --overwrite flag if it asks electron-packager . --platform=win32 electron-packager . --platform=darwin for linux just see the documentation for electron packager and figure it out

+## Moving the files
-you cant copy paste packaged mac app but you can move it Also do compression in 7 zip. normal zip did not work
+you cant COPY/PASTE packaged mac app but you can CUT/PASTE it
+Also do compression in 7 zip. normal zip did not work

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.